Cornerstone Baptist Church

 Amendments to this Church Constitution

-Amendments to this Constitution may be adopted by four-fifths (80%) majority vote of those voting at any regular church business meeting with a quorum present and that such proposed amendments shall be distributed in written form to the membership of this church at least four (4) weeks prior to such a church business meeting.
+Amendments to this Constitution or the Statement of Faith may be adopted by four-fifths (80%) majority vote of those voting at any regular church business meeting with a quorum present and that such proposed amendments shall be distributed in written form to the membership of this church at least four (4) weeks prior to such a church business meeting.

 The Annual Business Meeting